 How do you inspire others to do what needs to be done, to achieve the impossible?

 Winston Churchill had this ability.
 When people were around Winston, they felt like they could do anything.
 That’s the mark of a great leader.
-No one thought it was possible for Great Britain and the Allies to win the war but win WWII they did!
+No one thought Great Britain and the Allies would win WWII, but win the war they did!

 Faith is about knowing that no one is an island, that together is better, helping you accomplish what you couldn’t do alone.
 Great leaders use faith motivated by the highest good of all concerned to galvanize those around them to action.